tronixworkshop/tronixworkshop.github.io/_posts/2016-07-01-new-lab-build.md

 ### Preparation

 Once the light were on, I gave the floor a nice new coat of garage floor paint to brighten it up a little and hide my messy paint drips.
 With a nice bright garage I needed a bench to help with conduit installation.

-I first went with the same approach as Dave Jones from EEVBlog [How To Build An Electronics Work Bench][bench-build], but he used pine where I used timber and MDF.
+I first went with the same approach as Dave Jones from EEVBlog, How To Build An Electronics Work Bench, but Dave used pine where I used timber and MDF.
 The result was too wobbly for a workbench but it was fine as a temporary solution to do some conduit installation.

-![making-simple-bench-electronics-lab][bench1]
+{% include youtube-videoplayer.html id='GMRvEA8rgJs' %}

 I screwed angled brackets to the MDF, in hide sight this wasn't a great idea because the MDF board wasn't strong enough and under and weight strain the bench top would start to bow.
 Dave uses a much stronger thicker wood, but this was all I could acquire in my price range.

+![making-simple-bench-electronics-lab][bench1]

 ![making-simple-bench-electronics-lab][bench2]